Kagamma/satania-buddy/README.md

 Type an expression, for example `5+3*2` and she will answer with `11`

-By default she has a simple rule-based chat system, you can configure patterns and responses in `data/nn/chatbot/rules.json`, then tell her to learn the rules in `Actions>Learn Rules Again` menu
+By default she has a simple rule-based chat system, you can configure patterns and responses in `Rules`, then tell her to learn the rules by pressing the `Learn` button.

 ##### Q: What is Chatbot in Settings?